DerekNonGeneric/openinf-wg-a-team/README.md

    <summary>Description</summary>
    <span>
       The table contains the complete list
-      of A-Team events for the year 2023.
+      of A-Team events since The New Age of AI.
    </span>
 </details>